laszlourszuly/atlantis/README.md

 ### Use

-Atlantis offers a very straight forward default API; you can start it:
+Atlantis offers a very straight forward default API; at a minimum you can start it:

 ```java
 @Override